 EAR - Export Administration Regulations

-The Export Administration Regulations (EAR, 15 CFR Parts 730-774) regulate the export and re-export of commercial and dual-use items on the Commerce Control List (CCL).
-Administered by the Bureau of Industry and Security (BIS) under the US Department of Commerce.
-EAR controls items based on technical parameters, destination, end-use, and end-user.
-Includes Entity List restrictions and deemed export provisions.
+The Export Administration Regulations (EAR, 15 CFR Parts 730‑774) regulate the export, re‑export, and in‑country transfer of commercial and dual‑use items on the Commerce Control List (CCL).
+Administered by the Bureau of Industry and Security (BIS) within the U.S. Department of Commerce, the EAR controls items based on technical characteristics, performance, end‑use, and end‑user.
+The regulations are continuously updated through Federal Register notices; recent amendments (2022‑2024) added controls for emerging technologies such as artificial intelligence, advanced semiconductors, quantum computing, and other disruptive technologies.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.